 February 10, 2012 - During talks mediated by the African Union, Sudan and South Sudan sign a nonaggression pact aimed at bringing peace to the border region.

 April 12, 2012 - South Sudan forces claim the oil fields in the town of Heglig, which account for about half of Sudan’s oil production.

 April 20, 2012 - South Sudan announces the withdrawal of its troops from the contested, oil-rich area of Heglig.
 Sudan claims that the South Sudan troops were “forced to withdraw.”

-April 29, 2012 - Sudanese President al-Bashir declares a state of emergency for cities in the provinces of South Kordofan, White Nile, and Sinnar, which are on the eastern half of its border with South Sudan.
+April 29, 2012 - Bashir declares a state of emergency for cities in the provinces of South Kordofan, White Nile and Sinnar, which are on the eastern half of its border with South Sudan.

-September 27, 2012 - Sudanese President al-Bashir and South Sudanese President Salva Kiir sign a deal to resume oil exports and establish a demilitarized zone and principles of border demarcation, but do not reach a deal on the status of Abyei, a disputed region claimed by both countries.
+September 27, 2012 - Bashir and Kiir sign a deal to resume oil exports and establish a demilitarized zone and principles of border demarcation, but do not reach a deal on the status of Abyei, a disputed region claimed by both countries.